This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-We road tripped around Australia for 18 months and saw hundreds of kangaroos.
+We road tripped around Australia for 18 months and in that time we saw hundreds of kangaroos.
 My girls and I squealed with delight every time.
 I probably get more blasé about seeing so many beautiful beaches rather than kangaroos.

 They’re gentle, curious and sweet and there’s nothing like watching them in full bounding glory.